BlackHawk v2.0: A public code for calculating the Hawking evaporation spectra of any black hole distribution: Numerical tables

-In the Schwarzschild limit ($a = 0$), we recover the Regge-Wheeler potentials \cite{Regge1957}.
+In the Schwarzschild limit ($a^* = 0$), we recover the Regge--Wheeler potentials~\cite{Regge:1957td}.
 As the angular momentum projection $m$ only appears multiplied by $a$, in this case the calculation is simplified since only one common value for all $m$ has to be chosen once $l$ is fixed.
-The sum over $m$ thus reduces to a $l(l+1)$ factor and the $r(r^*)$ relation \refeq{eq:tortoise} is analytical.
+The sum over $m$ thus reduces to a factor $2l+1$ and the $r(r^*)$ relation of Eq.~\eqref{eq:tortoise} is analytical.

 The $r^*$ variable change used in these potentials leads to divergences in the potentials, when $r^2 = r\mrm{div}^2 \equiv -\alpha^2$.
-This can happen for sufficiently low energies and high (negative) angular momentum projections, and it corresponds to the \emph{superradiance} regime (for a very good review on the topic, see \cite{Brito2015}).
-As discussed in the Chandrasekhar and Detweiler papers, the technique to avoid this divergence is to integrate \refeq{eq:kerrRW} up to slightly before the divergence (e.g. $r\mrm{div}-\epsilon$).
-At this point, the behaviour of the potential $V_s$ is known, and \refeq{eq:kerrRW} is simplified, and the asymptotic form of the function $\psi_s$ can be obtained for $\epsilon \rightarrow 0$.
-By continuity of the function $R_s$ of \refeq{eq:master} one can extrapolate this form up to slightly \textit{after} the divergence (e.g. $r\mrm{div}+\epsilon$) and continue the integration.
+This can happen for sufficiently low energies and high (negative) angular momentum projections, and it corresponds to the \textit{superradiance} regime (for a very good review on the topic, see~\cite{Brito:2015oca}).
+As discussed in the Chandrasekhar and Detweiler papers, the technique to avoid this divergence is to integrate Eq.~\eqref{eq:kerrRW} up to slightly before the divergence (\textit{i.e.} $r\mrm{div}-\epsilon$).
+At this point, the behaviour of the potential $V_s$ is known, Eq.~\eqref{eq:kerrRW} is simplified, and the asymptotic form of the function $\psi_s$ can be obtained for $\epsilon \rightarrow 0$.
+By continuity of the wave function $\psi_s$ one can extrapolate this form up to slightly \textit{after} the divergence (\textit{i.e.} $r\mrm{div}+\epsilon$) and continue the integration.

-Another difficulty which can arise is the fact that there can be an additional divergence in the spin 2 potential because of the $q-\beta_\pm\Delta$ term.
-For this extra divergence, we try to integrate with one of the potentials (e.g. $\kappa_+$, $\beta_+$), and in case of problem we try with the other potentials (e.g. $\kappa_+$, $\beta_-$), as it seems that at least one of the four combinations does not generate any divergence.
+Another difficulty which can arise is the fact that there can be an additional divergence in the spin 2 or spin $3/2$ potentials because of the $q-\beta_\pm\Delta$ and $q - \beta_\pm\sqrt{\Delta}$ terms.
+For this extra divergence, we try to integrate with one of the potentials (\textit{e.g.} $\kappa_+$, $\beta_+$), and in case of a problem we try with the other potentials (\textit{e.g.} $\kappa_+$, $\beta_-$), as it seems that at least one of the four combinations does not generate any divergence.